 Though few of us would voluntarily claim to be "That Girl," I'm certain every woman has been dismissed as "needy" at least once, for everything from wanting to talk about something for longer than two minutes to being open about relationship expectations at the onset.

 Dr. Kennedy makes the wild suggestion that rather than being a hot-ass mess, the "needy" woman is one who is in touch with herself.
 She writes, "When it comes to guys, she texts because she knows what she wants.
 She asks to be exclusive because she knows what she deserves.
-She also knows what she needs —
+She also knows what she needs —and if that is what defines neediness then, yes, she is needy."

 Now, there's definitely a difference between being communicative with a partner and requiring constant contact from them, but, like Kennedy, I believe we all have things to learn from "That Girl."
 The best part of a relationship, even a casual one, is definitely not the part where you see who can go longer pretending not to give a shit.